dwainetrain/my-js-playground/css-in-depth/notes.md

 "With table-cell elements, vertical-align controls the alignment of the contents within the cell.
 If a CSS table layout works for your page, then you can accomplish vertical centering with vertical-align.

 "Here’s the simplest way to vertically center in CSS—give a container equal top and bottom padding, and let both the container and its contents determine their height naturally (figure 3.14)

+Veritcal centering scenerios - pg.
+100 sidebar

+"Collapsed margins act as a sort of “personal space bubble.”
+If two people standing at a bus stop are each comfortable with 3 feet of personal space between, they’ll happily stand 3 feet apart.
+They don’t need to stand 6 feet apart to both be satisfied. (collapsing only applies to top and bottom margins)

+The margins of flex box items dont' collapse.
+Also, If you add top and bottom padding to the header, the margins inside it won’t collapse to the outside.
+Other ways to prevent margin collapse on pg.
+104

+"Listing 3.17 shows one of the simpler fixes.
+It uses the adjacent sibling combinator (+) to target only button-links that immediately follow other button-links as siblings under the same parent element. pg.
+106

+Neat! ie.
+.button-link + .button-like {
+    margin-top: 1.5em;
+}

+"lobotomized owl selector.
+It looks like this: * + * "it selects all elements on the page that aren’t the first child of their parent. (great for applying a margin to the top of all elements...)
+ie:

+body * + * {
+    margin-top: 1.5em;
+}

+"Summary (pg.
+111)
+ Always use a universal border-box fix for predictable element sizing.
+ Avoid explicitly setting the height of an element to avoid overflow issues.
+ Use modern layout techniques like display: table or a flexbox to produce col- umns of equal height or to vertically center content.
+ If your margins behave oddly, take steps to prevent margins from collapsing.
+ Consider using the lobotomized owl selector on your page to globally apply margins between stacked elements.